 The trouble is by pushing it through such a laborious process – waiting for investment sign off – you just have to hope that the idea you had in say February hasn’t already been launched by some startup in Europe.
-And that the IP-intensive approach might pay off.
+And that the R&D-intensive approach might pay off.

 Bateman believes this method of innovating is cumbersome, superfluous and counterproductive.

 “The problem with this stage-gate approach, is that it’s all premised on the idea that we launch our new offering and that we launch it at scale.
 But as 35 years of innovation discipline in our Doblin headquarters have taught us, commercialising innovation doesn’t work like that.
 Innovation warrants an entirely different methodology.
 An entirely different approach.
 It warrants an innovation culture.”

 Moving from R&D (Research & Development) to ‘Research and Do’

 The waterfall vs. agile debate has been under academic scrutiny for years, and it’s stimulated cascades of literature in the process.

 But when it comes to innovation, Bateman’s experience shows that an ‘agile’ business model is the closest way to create an ‘innovation culture’ – and it’s by far the most effective way to bring ideas to action.
 And ultimately, income.

 He refers to the world’s poster boys and girls of innovation – the likes of Facebook that launches up to 250 mini innovations each day; and Ali Baba, up to 1200.